ncampa-loginvsi/LoginEnterpriseHelper/README.md

 | UserN       | UserNPassword       | contoso.org      |

 _Note: The CSV may have other columns.
 However, the "Username", "Password", and "Domain" columns MUST exist, and be titled as shown above._
+## Autologon.ps1

+This script enables automatic logons after rebooting a machine.
+The script download and installs chocolatey package manager, in order to download and install Windows AutoLogon.
+You will need to provide the parameters listed below.

+### Algorithm:
+* Download/ install chocolatey
+* Downoad/ install Windows Autologon
+* Modify registry to configure automatic logins for desired user and number of logins

+### Parameters:
+*```DefaultUsername```: The username to enable automatic logins for *```DefaultPassword```: The username to enable automatic logins for *```DefaultDomain```: The domain that the user to enable automatic logins belongs to *```AutoLogonCount```: The number of times to allow autologons (decrements each login)